raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/go-parser/architecture_and_integration_plan.md

 ### Phase 2: Canary Routing (Controlled Cutover)

 Route a small, controlled subset of real submissions to the Go parser writing to production tables.
 Gradually widen the canary until all traffic is handled by Go.

+Set `go_parser_mode.config.mode` to `production` for this phase.
+Submissions selected by the flag's rollout are sent only to Go with `production` in the task payload; submissions outside the rollout continue through Python.

 Because the Cloud.gov environment does not support network-level traffic splitting, the routing decision is made **programmatically in Django** at task dispatch time.
 A configuration table or environment-backed setting defines which submissions are routed to the Go parser based on attributes such as program type, STT, or section: